 - Universal life insurance combines life insurance coverage with an investment component.

-- Life insurance provides financial protection for your loved ones in the event of your death.
+- Life insurance provides financial protection for your loved ones during your death.

 - Understanding the different types of life insurance can help you choose the right policy for your needs.